 There is a Band Letters table on the Race Secretary’s Page where you can look up the valid letters for bands ordered from the AU Office.
 The table is composed of all AU Band Orders (first 4 alphabetic characters A-Z on the actual band) for that year.

 Once the band letters are determined to be valid, the band number is checked to assure it is within the range of bands ordered for those letters.

-Alien bands with country letters CF (Canada), IF (International Federation), FMC (Mexico) are exempt from validation during their Young Bird season.
-For subsequent Old Bird seasons these alien bands must be registered individually with the AU Office by January 15th of the year in which they will fly Old Birds.
+Alien bands with country letters CU (Canada), IF (International Federation), FMC (Mexico) are exempt from validation during their Young Bird season.
+For Old Bird seasons these alien bands must be registered individually with the AU Office by January 15th of the first year in which they will fly Old Birds.
 They will be rejected by EWINSPEED® if they are not on the Alien Band Registration Table.
 There is a list of registered Alien Bands on the Race Secretary’s Page of the NDB.
+Be sure to register these bands in the flyer’s clock the same way they are shown in the Alien Band list.
+For example, IF 0063 is not the same as IF 63.
 Bands with all other alien prefixes are rejected.